-After Snowden's disclosures we know that there are real protective measures available.
-The CIJ's handbook, Information Security For Journalists, lays out the most effective means of keeping your work private and safe from spying.
+After Snowden's disclosures we also know that there are real protective measures available.
+The 2014 handbook Information Security For Journalists from the CIJ was the first to lay out the most effective means of keeping your work private and safe from spying.
 It explains how to write safely, how to think about security and how to safely receive, store and send information that a government or powerful corporation may be keen for you not to know, to have or to share.
 To ensure your privacy and the safety of your sources, Information Security For Journalists will help you to make your communications indecipherable, untraceable and anonymous.

 Although this handbook is largely about how to use your computer, you don't need to have a computer science degree to use it.
-Its authors, and the experts advising the project are ensuring its practical accuracy and usability, and work with the latest technology.
+Its authors Silkie Carlo and Arjen Kamphuis and the experts advising the project, are ensuring its practical accuracy and usability, and work with the latest technology.

-Gavin MacFadyen, Director of the Centre for Investigative Journalism
+Based on Gavin MacFadyen's intro in the original book from 2014 (when he was Director of the Centre for Investigative Journalism)